ESDRobotics/Donut/README.md

 # Donut
-This repo contains the code for Donut, our Lego robot for the head to head rounds.
+This repo contains the code for Donut, our Lego robot for the double elimination rounds.